Psychosomatic Medicine Fellowship

 Clinical Supervisor: Joseph Lux, MD

-The challenging and often complex psychiatric care of HIV patients is a model of integrated care.
-While on this rotation, the C-L fellow functions as a member of the Bellevue Hospital Virology treatment team, and provides expertise on the diagnosis and management of mood, anxiety, cognitive, psychotic and personality disorders, antiretroviral treatment adherence, HIV-related stigma, assessment of capacity, palliative care, and neuropsychiatric side effects of antiretrovirals and antibiotics.
+The challenging and complex mental health needs of HIV patients are best served within models of integrated care.
+While on this rotation, the Psychosomatic Medicine fellow functions as a member of the Bellevue Hospital Virology treatment team, and provides expertise on the diagnosis and management of mood, anxiety, cognitive, psychotic and personality disorders, antiretroviral treatment adherence, HIV-related stigma, assessment of decision-making capacity, palliative care, and neuropsychiatric side effects of antiretrovirals and antibiotics.

 Nearly half the patients receiving HIV care at this clinic have a psychiatric disorder.
-The Bellevue Virology Clinic’s target population is heterogeneous, with diverse cultural norms and values.
+The clinic’s target population is heterogeneous, with diverse cultural norms and values.
 Patients often speak of the ‘double stigma’ of HIV and psychiatric illness as a barrier to care.
 Furthermore, despite decreases in HIV-related dementia resulting from highly active antiretroviral therapy, the prevalence of memory and cognitive symptoms remains significant.
-Bellevue’s HIV-positive patients also have a high co-morbidity of the hepatitis C virus that may contribute to depression, including interferon treatment-emergent depression.
+Bellevue’s HIV-positive patients also have a high co-morbidity of the hepatitis C virus that may contribute to neuropsychiatric changes and added treatment complexity.

-C-L fellows spend a half-day weekly for four months in the Bellevue Virology Clinic, with close supervision by Dr. Joseph Lux.
+Fellows may elect to spend a half-day weekly for four months in the Bellevue Virology Clinic, with close supervision by Dr. Joseph Lux, who is trained in internal medicine, infectious diseases, and psychiatry.
 There is also an opportunity to participate in ongoing HIV psychiatry academic initiatives.

 Outpatient Rotation: Survivors of Torture Program